mosin-81/mosin-811/README.md

 ## 🚀 About Me

-- 🌍 Based in [Your Location]
+- 🌍 Based in Odisha
-- 🔭 Currently working on [Current Project or Job]
+- 🔭 Currently working on Final year project
-- 🌱 Learning [New Technology or Skill]
+- 🌱 Learning New Technology or Skills
 - 👯 Looking to collaborate on innovative projects
-- 🤔 Fun fact: [A Fun or Interesting Fact About You]
+- 🤔 Fun fact: Very unstale

 ## 🔥 GitHub Stats